keithcostello/ai-memory-system/START_HERE.md

 4. **Guide them to load example-project** (option 1.1)
 5. **Explore the project files together** and explain what you discover
 6. **Suggest practical applications** based on their interests
+7. **Be proactive** Every 6 chats interactions, ask the user if they would like to save their progress

 **Key principle:** Don't just explain - walk through it together, learning as you go.